-If Start event generation is checked, a start event is inserted as a zero into the data stream and counted by the software.
+If Start event generation is checked, a start event is inserted as a zero (only bits 31 and eventually bit 30 is set, see chapter 5.1.6) into the data stream and counted by the software.
 The measurement can be stopped automatically after a specified number of sweeps by checking Starts preset or Sweep preset.
 In the former case the start events are used, in the latter case the hardware sweep counter.
-If Single sweeps is checked, after the specified number of sweeps the measurement is stopped, the FIFOs read out and then immediately the acquisition continues.
-The maximal possible event rate is lower in this mode, but it is made as sure as possible that during a sweep no data are lost by a full FIFO.
 If DMA Mode is checked, the data are acquired using DMA PCI bus master mode, otherwise by direct port control.
 The maximum possible data transfer rate is higher in DMA mode, but after a preset condition it takes some time to get out of the DMA read routine.
 Therefore for Single sweep mode it is preferable not to use DMA mode to reduce the dead time.
 A List file can be written by checking the corresponding checkbox Write List file.
 If No Histogram is checked, no histogramming is made.
 A series of measurements can be acquired into separate memory parts by checking Sequential cycles and specifying the number of cycles.
 Each single measurement should be terminated by any of the preset conditions, the complete run stops after performing the specified number of cycles or is repeated accordingly if the specified number of Sequences is greater than 1.
-When using sequential mode with more than 1 sequences, it is possible to replace the spectra instead of increment the counts by checking the corresponding checkbox beside the sequence edit field in the settings dialog.
-The cycle counter (#7), sequence counter (#8) and data can be directly accessed via the DLL software interface.

-If the checkbox Eventpreset is marked, the measurement will be stopped after acquiring more events than specified in the corresponding edit field.
+If the checkbox Event preset is marked, the measurement will be stopped after acquiring more events than specified in the corresponding edit field.
 The events are counted only if they are within the ROI limits, i.e. >= the lower limit and < the upper limit.
 It is not necessary that this ROI is within the spectra range.
 Another possibility is to acquire data for a given time via the Time preset.
 In the edit field Range the length of the spectrum can be entered.
 A Bin width of 1 means the highest time resolution.
-The Binwidth can be chosen in powers of 2 up to 16777216 times the elementary dwell time.
+The Binwidth can be chosen in powers of 2 up to 8388608 times the elementary dwell time.
 If an Acq.
 Delay is specified, data are acquired in a sweep not before the specified time.

 The Inputs... button opens the Input Thresholds dialog box.
-Here you can specify which one of the inputs you are using (NIM or +-2V) for the START and STOP input and the threshold level at the falling edge of the input signal.
-Check the corresponding checkbox of the used input.
-For the NIM inputs the combo box provides a choice between standard Fast NIM (-0.4 V) and customized, i.e. Voltage level set by hand between -0.8 .. -0.25 V (scroll bar or edit field).
-For the +-2V inputs there is a choice between Slow NIM (+1 V), ECL (-1.2 V), Fast NIM (-0.4 V) and customized (-1.5..+1.5V).
-In principle it is possible to gate a NIM input by the corresponding +-2V input, for this case the checkboxes of both inputs can be marked.
+Here you can specify the threshold level at the falling edge of the input signal.
+There is a choice between Slow NIM (+1 V), ECL (-1.2 V), Fast NIM (-0.4 V) and customized (-2.5..+2.5V).
+Furthermore in this dialog the ROI preset and ROI limits for the input channels 2..4 can be set.

-Figure 5.5: Input thresholds dialog
+Figure 5.6: Input thresholds dialog